-The City shall have an investment policy and will invest idle cash to obtain interest income within the constraints of the City's annually adopted investment policy.
-That-The investment policy established the following four objectives:
+The City shall have an investment policy and will invest idle cash to obtain interest income within the constraints of the policy.
+The investment policy established the following four objectives:

 - Preservation of capital and the protection of investment principal. - Maintenance of sufficient liquidity to meet anticipated disbursement and cash flow. - Avoidance of any transaction that might impair public confidence in the City's ability to govern effectively. - Attainment of a market rate of return equal to or higher than the performance measure established by the Executive Director of Finance that is commensurate with the acceptable risk and liquidity objectives of the policy.